lea-orsini/smallbearRSTheme/README.md

 - Click on Remove

 ## Created to be combined with rainbows parentheses
-- Tools -> Global Options... -> Code -> Display -> Check Use rainbow parentheses
+- Tools -> Global Options... -> Code -> Display -> Check "Use rainbow parentheses"